Benefit Cosmetics: Events

-On April 21, 2012, Benefit Cosmetics won a Guinness World Record for accomplishing the most eyebrow waxes performed in 8 hours by a team, completing 382 treatments.
-This record was broken again on May 20, 2017, by a team in Melbourne, completed 435 waxes.
+On April 21, 2012, Benefit Cosmetics won a Guinness World Record for the most eyebrow waxes performed in eight hours by a team, completing 382 treatments.
+Benefit beat their own record on May 20, 2017, when a team in Melbourne completed 435 waxes.

 In 2022, Marks and Spencer announced their partnership with Benefit Cosmetics which would feature more than 200 products.
-Benefit Cosmetics products would be available online at M&S.com and in-store at 5 locations in Camberley, Cheshire Oaks, Handforth Dean, Hedge End, and Lisburn.
+Benefit Cosmetics products would be available online at M&S.com and in-store at five locations in Camberley, Cheshire Oaks, Handforth Dean, Hedge End, and Lisburn.

 In 2023, Yasmin Benoit was the first asexual person to be in a Benefit Cosmetics campaign, alongside intersex activist Anick Soni.